About

 Maja Daruwala, Chief Editor - A barrister from Lincoln's Inn, she has been engaged in numerous human rights initiatives and concentrates on issues relating to civil liberties.
 Ms. Daruwala’s interests lie particularly in the area of systemic reforms.

-Nayanika Singhal, Research Associate - Ms Singhal has an MA in Criminology and Justice from TISS, Mumbai, and is a lawyer by training.
+Nayanika Singhal, Senior Research Associate – Ms. Singhal has an MA in Criminology and Justice from TISS, Mumbai, and is a lawyer by training.
 She has researched on the criminal justice system in various capacities and has been associated with the IJR since 2019.